kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

 * `RUN ln -s /dist/node_modules /srv/www/node_modules`

    This creates a symlink for `node_modues` from our application code at `/srv/www`. to our `/dist`.
 This also overrides the symlink that is commited in the web repo.
 You might be thinking, well what was the point of that then?
 I promise we'll get to that soon.
-It is key to the `npm link` style.
+It's key to the `npm link` style.

 ### The Vagrant File